DataSmithLab/privacydev/README.md

-# Good Privacy by Developers
+# The Developers' Guide for Privacy and Security

 ## About